 Procedures and processes have changed with employees working from home.
 This is sure to cause conflict over how things get done.

-How To Prevent Conflict On Virtual Teams
+How To Prevent Conflict In Virtual Teams

 Since you are out of the office, you’re less likely to notice when a storm starts brewing.
-Preventing conflict in your virtual team means you need to pay more attention to tiny details.
+Preventing conflict in virtual teams means you need to pay more attention to tiny details.
 Dave Nevogt, CEO of Hubstaff says you can be sure a situation is developing when a virtual team member

 - Changes tone in messages or emails